ankraft/onem2mlib/README.md

 ### Create an &lt;AE> resource in a CSE

-The first example creates a new &lt;AE> resource or, if an &lt;AE> resource with the same name already exists in the CSE, the existsing &lt;AE> would be returned.
-This is much simpler for most cases.
+The first example creates a new &lt;AE> resource or, if an &lt;AE> resource with the same name already exists in the CSE, the existsing &lt;AE> is returned.
+This is usually sufficient for most cases.

 	ae = AE(cse, resourceName='aeName', instantly=True)